-For women who have had amniocentesis after 15 weeks of pregnancy, there is about a 1 in 100 additional, or extra, risk that they will have a miscarriage.
-(Out of 100 women who have amniocentesis, 1 will have a miscarriage that they would not otherwise have had.)
-But, the additional risk of miscarriage after CVS is slightly higher than that for amniocentesis.
-This slightly higher risk after CVS is about the same for both transabdominal CVS and transcervical CVS.
+For women who have had CVS it used to be thought that there was about a 3 in 200 additional, or extra, risk that they will have a miscarriage.
+(Out of 200 women who have CVS, three will have a miscarriage that they would not otherwise have had and four will miscarry whether or not they have a CVS.)
+Recent research suggests the risk is actually much lower than this.
+This might be because the way that the procedure is carried out is safer than it used to be.
+The additional risk of miscarriage after CVS is slightly higher than that after an amniocentesis.

 The reason for this slightly higher risk of miscarriage after CVS compared with amniocentesis may be because CVS is carried out earlier in pregnancy.
 (There is a greater risk of having a miscarriage earlier in pregnancy regardless of whether you have CVS/amniocentesis or not.)

 Another factor is that CVS is usually carried out because of suspected problems with the developing baby.
 These problems, if present, may in themselves increase the risk of miscarriage compared to an unaffected pregnancy.